GeoscienceAustralia/GA-SaMMT/docs/source/openness_tool_bathymetric_high.rst

 1. Calculate NO from the input bathymetry raster using the *Openness Circle Radius* parameter
 2. Identify the possible *tops* of the bathymetric high features from the bathymetry raster based on ArcGIS's *Sink* function
-3. Calculate the NO threshold using this equation: NO threshold = mean_NO - c * STD_NO, where c is the *NO STD Scale Large* parameter or the *NO STD Scale Small* parameter, *mean_NO* and *STD_NO* are the mean and standard deviation statistics of the NO raster
+3. Calculate the NO threshold by using equation: :eq:`no-threshold`, where c is the *NO STD Scale Large* parameter or the *NO STD Scale Small* parameter, *mean_NO* and *STD_NO* are the mean and standard deviation statistics of the NO raster
 4. Select the first set of areas that have NO values smaller than the *NO STD Scale Large* threshold
 5. Select the second set of areas that have NO values smaller than the *NO STD Scale Small* threshold
 6. Further select from the two sets of areas only those areas that contain *tops*